HVAC Training Programs & Certification in Illinois (IL)

 Before joining this high-growth, high-paying industry in Illinois, it is important to get the proper training.
 There are currently two main organizations that approve HVAC programs and schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).

-As of June 2021, there were nine HVAC schools in IL with accreditation from one of these two entities.
-To learn more about how institutions and programs are approved, please visit the websites for each organization or the main HVAC schools page for a breakdown of criteria.
+As of November 2024, there were seven HVAC schools in IL with accreditation from one of these two entities.
+To learn more about how institutions and programs are approved, please visit the websites of each organization or the main HVAC schools page for a breakdown of criteria.

 HVAC Technical Institute

-Admission to these programs requires students to have a high school diploma or G.E.D, a valid driver’s license, and a social security card.
+Admission to this program requires students to have a high school diploma or G.E.D., a valid driver’s license, and a social security card.

 • Location: Chicago, IL